Accounting Standards for Private Enterprises (ASPE)

 Revised standard – Revenue – Upfront non-refundable fees or payments

-The AcSB issued amendments to Section 3400, Revenue to indefinitely defer the effective date of application guidance for upfront non-refundable fees or payments that were issued in December 2019.
+The AcSB issued amendments to Section 3400, Revenue in May 2024 to indefinitely defer the effective date of application guidance for upfront non-refundable fees or payments that were issued in December 2019.
 Earlier application is permitted, including in financial statements not yet authorized for issue.

 The amendments also require an enterprise to disclose the nature and amount of upfront non-refundable fees or payments recognized in revenue when the enterprise recognizes the fee or payment in revenue upon entering into the arrangement.